pkrucz00/ElevatorSystem/README.md

 Beside the provided unit tests, I've written some short class to show the progress in our elevator system.

 ![screenshot](img/screenshot.png)

-This is a screen shot of one block indicating one step.
+This is a screenshot of one block in the simulation indicating one step.

 Legend:
-- inside cells - the elevators with number of people inside of them
+- inside cells - the elevators with number of people inside of them; the `*` indicates open door
 - on the right, under the PPL ("people") sign - number of people on a given floor
-- on the left are numbers of floors
+- on the left - numbers of floors
+- on the top - IDs of the elevators in the system